 Note that web design doesn’t only depend on visual appeal.
 Your website design also needs to be fast, responsive, and functional.
 The most important functions of today include speed and mobile optimisation.

-5. Use a Chatbot, Live Chat, or VideoAsk to Improve Conversion Rates
+5. Use a chatbot, live chat, or VideoAsk to increase conversions

 Let’s say you have great web design, effective product videos, solid credibility, and a strong CTA.
 You’re providing everything a potential customer needs, except a chatbot or Live Chat.
 This is likely one reason why your conversion rates are stuck where they are.